ykaragol/ember-growl-notification/README.md

 ## In-Place Usage

 If you want to create a very customized message in a template.
-You can use `{{ember-growl-notification}` component.
+You can use `{{ember-growl-notification}}` component.

  ```
    {{#if isShown}}